Chen Jiulin: Career

 In 2001, CAO negotiated with Keppel Corporation, the largest shareholder of Singapore Petroleum Company (SPC), to purchase SPC.
-But at that time, CAO was not strong enough to purchase SPC alone and therefore they asked two Chinese corporations to act in concert.
-Unfortunately, the neither of the Chinese companies cooperated and CAO had to purchase SPC alone, but the two Chinese corporations acted unfavorably, which finally led to a failed transaction when CAO had the chance to buy 77% of the stocks of SPC for S$1 per share.
+But at that time, CAO was not strong enough to purchase SPC alone, and therefore they asked two Chinese corporations to act in concert.
+Unfortunately, neither of the Chinese companies cooperated and CAO had to purchase SPC alone, but the two Chinese corporations acted unfavourably, which finally led to a failed transaction when CAO had the chance to buy 77% of the stocks of SPC for S$1 per share.

-On August 18, 2004, CAO announced that they had successfully bought 88 million shares of SPC (20.6% of the total equity) for S$4.12 per share, but during a shareholder’s meeting this acquisition was vetoed by CAO’s parent company.
-CAO even had to pay 30 million U.S. Dollars to an Indonesian business as compensation to cancellation of the contract.
+On August 18, 2004, CAO announced that they had successfully bought 88 million shares of SPC (20.6% of the total equity) for S$4.12 per share, but during a shareholder's meeting this acquisition was vetoed by CAO's parent company.
+CAO had to pay 30 million U.S. Dollars to an Indonesian business as compensation for cancellation of the contract.